-Artist Peter J Hill may be in his 80’s, but he’s only semi-retired.
-You’ll find him painting and up for a chat at PJ Art Gallery.
-There are fine art prints at Ulmarra Collective alongside French soaps and handmade homewares imported from Morocco, Mexico and Turkey or order beautiful, bespoke furniture made from Australian native timber at The Wood Shop.
+Artist Peter J Hill may be in his 80s, but he’s only semi-retired.
+You’ll find him painting and mingling with locals at his jam-packed PJ Art Gallery.
+Additional fine art prints are on display at Ulmarra Collective, alongside fragrant French soaps and handmade homewares imported from Morocco, Mexico and Turkey.
+Or order bespoke furniture that double as works of art, made from Australian native timber at The Wood Shop.

-Ulmarra is a 6hr 30min drive north of Sydney and 3hr 30min south of Brisbane.
-It’s just 15 minutes from the regional centre Grafton, which you can get to by road, rail and coach.
-There are a handful of places to stay in town, including the historic Ulmarra Hotel, B&Bs and self-contained apartments.
+Ulmarra is a 6.5hr drive north from Sydney and 3.5hr south from Brisbane.
+It’s just 15min from the regional centre of Grafton, which you can reach by car, train and bus.
+You can also fly into the Clarence Valley Regional Airport and hire a car to explore the region.
+A handful of accommodation options are available in town, including the historic Ulmarra Hotel, B&Bs and self-contained apartments.